ero67/Cloud-Computing-Project/README.md

 - Resilience: Kubernetes and Docker ensure the system is fault tolerant.
 - Automation: Terraform automates infrastructure provisioning and management.
 - Insightful Analytics: Tableau/Looker provides actionable insights.# Cloud-Native Data Processing and Visualization Pipeline

+## Dataset
+We have decided yet, but we can use any dataset to visualize the data (e.g. Weather data from some areas etc ...)

 ## Architecture Diagram
 ![Architecture Diagram](./architecture_diagram.png)